lyssieth/Opportunity/Characters/Others/Ila Elarangarde.md

 ## Abilities

 Almost all of her strength (physical, magical, mental) appeared after the events of [The Incident](#the-incident-11).
-Befoe that, she was simply an average human with very strong Void affinity, and Elaran's Blessing.
+Before that, she was simply an average human with very strong Void affinity, and Elaran's Blessing.

 ### Physical